bairdlangenbrunner/bairdlangenbrunner.github.io/setup.md

 ## Software :floppy_disk: :computer: :dvd:

 I'm on a terminal shell a lot, and my favorite text editor is [iTerm2][iterm2].
-I like it because it allows for a lot more customization than the standard Terminal in Mac OS.
-I can also use split panes, which was one of the reasons I switched over.
+I like it because it allows for a lot more customization than the standard Terminal in Mac OS (the major selling point for me:  split panes!).

 When I'm editing in terminal, I tend to use standard UNIX vi, but I find it fairly exhausting after a while.
 My all-time favorite text editor is the __free__ version of [BBEdit][bbedit].
 It's simple to use and you can add language-specific syntax highlighting.